PSP-High-Altitude/PSP-HA-Firmware/doc/source/index.rst

 Hardware
 --------

-The latest version of PAL is PAL 9000 Version 5 (PAL 9K5).
+The latest version of PAL is PAL 9000 Darkstar (PAL Darkstar).
 This version is based on the STM32H735 microcontroller and has 1.25" x 3.25" footprint with mounting holes that are compatible with the TeleMega.
 The board has the following sensors and peripheral devices: